Office Requirements Guide

 Streamlined common workstations

-Not all pieces of office equipment can be made available to employees on an individual basis, and so making the most of common workstations consisting of printers, scanners, and other essential devices, and making them as simple to use as possible, is of the utmost importance.
-Adding items of convenience, such as coffee machines and microwaves, to shared workstations can also help to boost employee morale, helping them to work more comfortably and make the most of their working day.
-These workstations can be either items of incredible convenience if well designed, or severe bottlenecks in productivity if a number of employees are forced to queue to use the machinery allocated at the workstations.
+Not all office equipment can be made available to each employee individually.
+Making the most of easy-to-use common workstations, consisting of printers, scanners, and other essential devices, is of the utmost importance.
+Integrating convenient items, such as coffee machines and microwaves, into shared workstations can also boost employee morale, helping them to work in a more comfortable environment and make the most of the working day.
+If well designed, these workstations can be incredibly convenient.
+However, when designed poorly, workstations such as these can result in a severe bottleneck of productivity stemming from numerous employees being forced to queue to use the devices located at these workstations.
 Pull print services and centrally located consoles are one way to achieve this flow and maximise employee productivity at common locations.

 Harsh colour schemes are often distracting to employees who wish to concentrate on work.
 Pastel colours and shades of white are often the best way to maximise productivity from your employees, as these colours will both brighten up the workspace and provide a clear and calming environment for distraction free work.